Lovely Ribbed Hat

 Foundation Round 3: *K1, knit the second stitch on the left needle letting the first stitch temporarily fall off the left needle, place that fallen stitch back onto the left needle, p2, repeat from * to end of round.

-If you did a Long Tail Cast On or similar…
+If you used a Long Tail Cast On…

 Place a unique marker and join for working in the round, being careful to not twist the stitches.